WilliamMLT/AirBnb-Pricing-Prediction-using-Machine-Learning/README.md

 The outcome of this project provided recommended prices of their properties to hosts along with other recommendations.
 Hosts can use the findings to enhance the attractiveness of their listings.

+If the notebook cannot be viewed, you may view it here: https://nbviewer.jupyter.org/github/WilliamMLT/AirBnb-Pricing-Prediction-using-Machine-Learning/blob/main/airbnb_notebook.ipynb

 ### Note:
 There is an additional dataset that cannot be uploaded due to size restrictions, it is called the 'listings.csv', which can be obtained from Inside Airbnb, New York City http://insideairbnb.com/get-the-data.html